St0wy/old-blog/src/content/blog/raytracing-optimizations.md

 In this case, I wanted to keep the image intact.
 The goal was to have the same image before and after the optimizations.

-To make this possible, in decided on four scenes that would showcase the different features of the raytracer and how some optimizations could impact different cases.
+To make this possible, I decided on four scenes that would showcase the different features of the raytracer and how some optimizations could impact different cases.

 They are all rendered on a 400x400 image with 200 samples per pixel and a ray depth of 30.